tom-pytel/pfst/README.md

 * Improve comment handling and get/put specification and get rid of ugly trailing newlines in statement slices.

+* Preserve comments if requested in single element non-statement operations.

 * Lots of code cleanup.